ScottLogic/blog/_posts/2025-11-17-testing-open-source-llms-with-ragas.md

 InferESG served as the core system in our experiment.
 Under the hood, InferESG uses an agentic solver that breaks down the user’s request into specific subtasks and leverages various API calls to LLMs, each with task-specific system contexts.
 The system takes a primary sustainability document, analyses it, and generates a comprehensive greenwashing report.
 This generated report then serves as the foundation for evaluating and comparing the performance of other large language models.

 To ensure the accuracy of our generated reports before using them to build our test dataset, we first created a benchmark report.
 In this benchmark, GPT-5 extracted all factual statements and classified them.
 A manual verification was conducted at the end to ensure the generated report was consistent and accurate.
-For a better understanding of this process, you can refer to our [blog](https://blog.scottlogic.com/2025/10/27/testing-open-source-llms.html), which provides a more detailed explanation of these steps.
+For a better understanding of this process, you can refer to our blog post [Beyond Benchmarks: Testing Open-Source LLMs in Multi-Agent Workflows](https://blog.scottlogic.com/2025/10/27/testing-open-source-llms.html), which provides a more detailed explanation of these steps.

-## Evaluating with RAGAS
+## Evaluating with Ragas

 Ragas played a central role in both creating our test dataset and evaluating model outputs through a set of well-defined metrics.
 Initially, Ragas helped generate our test dataset by creating thirty question–answer (Q&A) pairs based on the generated report by GPT-4o.
 We provided Ragas with carefully crafted prompts and instructions to extract meaningful Q&A pairs, which were then manually verified to establish a ground truth dataset.

 The design of these prompts was critical: clear, well-structured prompts guided the model to produce focused, relevant, and consistent answers, directly impacting the quality and reliability of the resulting dataset.
 Conversely, poorly designed or ambiguous prompts could lead to off-target or inconsistent responses, introducing noise and reducing the accuracy of subsequent evaluations.

-Tip: One important point to keep in mind when working with LLMs is the risk of hallucinations, instances where a model generates content that sounds plausible but isn’t factually accurate.

 In our experiments generating Q&A datasets, we found that setting the model temperature to 0 within Ragas significantly helped mitigate this issue, reducing speculative or fabricated responses and improving overall answer fidelity.
-However, even with this adjustment, manual verification remains essential to ensure the accuracy and reliability of the generated answers, especially in research or evaluation contexts where precision matters.
+However, even with this adjustment, manual verification remained essential to ensure the accuracy and reliability of the generated answers, especially in research or evaluation contexts where precision matters.

 Once our test dataset was ready, the next step involved selecting metrics to evaluate the accuracy and quality of answers generated by different LLMs.
 We built a script to automate this process, using the questions from the test dataset, the generated report, and each model’s answers as inputs.

 ## Refining our metrics

-Initially, we evaluated model performance using faithfulness, semantic similarity, and context precision.
+Initially, we evaluated model performance on faithfulness, semantic similarity, and context precision.
 However, we quickly realized that faithfulness was not ideal for our case.

 The metric appeared to be influenced heavily by the length difference between the generated answer and the reference text: shorter reference answers often led to lower faithfulness scores, even when the generated responses were factually accurate.
 This discrepancy was particularly evident in the charts produced by Ragas, where faithfulness consistently underestimated the true quality of the responses upon manual review.